tim-smart/effect-io-ai/effect/Schedule-hourOfDay.md

 # hourOfDay

+Creates a schedule that recurs at a specific hour of each day.

+**Details**

-Cron-like schedule that recurs every specified `hour` of each day.
-It triggers at zero minute of the hour.
-Producing a count of repeats: 0, 1, 2.
+This schedule triggers once per day at the specified `hour`, starting at zero minutes of that hour.
+The schedule produces a count of executions (`0, 1, 2, ...`), indicating how many times it has been triggered.

-NOTE: `hour` parameter is validated lazily.
-Must be in range 0...23.
+The `hour` parameter must be between `0` (midnight) and `23` (11 PM).
+It is validated lazily, meaning an invalid value will cause errors only when the schedule is executed.

+This is useful for scheduling daily recurring tasks at a fixed time, such as running batch jobs or refreshing data.

 To import and use `hourOfDay` from the "Schedule" module: